-Unit - A Speaking/Listening
+Unit - A Speaking/Listening CO

+Mapping

-Movie-Clippings 10 hours
+Movie-Clippings 1

-Role Plays 10 hours
+Role Plays 1

-Group Discussions 10 hours
+Group Discussions 1

 Instructions:

 - 1. Each student will prepare a scrap file on any of the topics given by class teacher.
 Student should be able to justify the contents of his/her Scrap file, which carries the weightage of 10 marks.
 Marks will be given for originality, creativity and presentation of thoughts. - 2.
 In the end of semester, viva exam will be conducted.
 Viva will be for 10 marks.
 Spoken English will be the focus of exam.
 Examiner will ask questions related to scrap file and other general (non-technical) topics. - 3.
 In the End-term exam, lab activity will carry the weightage of 10 marks. - 4.
 Acknowledge all the sources of information in your scrap file.